Home Therapy Assistance Dog Certification

 No liability for responsibility will, nor can be accepted by us for any content on this site, or the way it is used, interpreted or miss-interpreted.

-All Rights Reserved 2014 This site is the intellectual property of "The Company" and we will defend its ability to be so vigorously.
+All Rights Reserved 2014 This site is the intellectual property of "The Organisation" and we will defend its ability to be so vigorously.